France and Brazil

 • the meeting between French President Emmanuel Macron and Brazilian President Jair Bolsonaro in Osaka on 28 June 2019;

-• the visit to Brasilia and São Paulo, by the French Minister for Europe and Foreign Affairs, Catherine Colonna, on 8 to 9 February 2023, where she met with President Lula; her Brazilian counterpart, Mauro Vieira; the Minister of the Environment, Marina Silva, and the governor of the state of São Paulo, Tarcisio de Freitas;
+• the visit to Brasilia and São Paulo of the Minister for Europe and Foreign Affairs, Catherine Colonna, on 8 and 9 February 2023, who met with President Lula, her counterpart Mauro Vieira, Environment Minister Marina Silva and the Governor of the State of São Paulo, Tarcisio de Freitas;

-• the visit to Brasilia and São Paulo of the Minister Delegate, Olivier Becht, on 22 and 23 June 2023;
+• the visit to Brasilia and São Paulo of Minister Delegate Olivier Becht on 6 and 7 June 2023;

-• the visit to Paris of President Lula on 22 and 23 June 2023, for the Summit on a new global financing pact, on the sidelines of which he met President Macron.
+• the visit of President Lula to Paris on 22 and 23 June 2023 for the Summit for a New Global Financing Pact, on the sidelines of which he met with President Macron;

 Economic relations